wdi-red-coral/week_01-day_02-javascript-intro/README.md

 - Then call the the variable `cat` with `console.log(cat)`.
 - Result will be: `My future cat's name is Strawberry, he is 86 years old, and his color is Orange.`

+## Calculate the area
+To find the area of a rectangle multiply its height by its width.
+A = H * W
+Result will be : The area of rectangle is '40.20'

 ![images/js-18](images/js-18.png)
 ![images/js-19](images/js-19.png)